Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Equivalence Analysis and its Applications

-Both ReCFR and PICFR have the same space complexity as CFR.
-As for the time complexity, ReCFR/PICFR has to solve a quadratic equation with a piecewise function at every decision point, which has a time complexity of $O(n_j \log n_j)$ if the binary search is used.
-Therefore, ReCFR and PICFR are $\log|\mathcal{A}|$ times expansive than CFRs.
+The proof is given in Appendix \ref{sec:Equivalence}.
+Clearly, the total regret of FD-FTRL(R) (FD-OMD(R)) is $O(\sqrt{T})$ if $\lambda^t_j = O(t)$ (or $O(T)$), which is achievable as $\|\hat{\bm{r}}^k_j\|^2_2 = O(L^2)$.
+Both FD-FTRL(R) and FD-OMD(R) have the same space complexity as vanilla CFR.
+However, FD-FTRL(R) and FD-OMD(R) need to solve a piecewise constraint at every decision point, which has a time complexity of $O(n^2_j)$.
+If binary search and Quick Sort are used, an $O(n_j \log n_j)$ complexity can be obtained.
+Therefore, FD-FTRL(R) and FD-OMD(R) are $|\mathcal{A}|$ or $\log|\mathcal{A}|$ times more expansive than CFRs.